CalcMaven

 Understanding Your Results

 Your effective tax rate represents the actual percentage of your total income paid in taxes, and is always lower than your marginal rate because only a portion of your income is taxed at the highest bracket.
 Your marginal rate is the rate applied to the last dollar you earned, which is important when evaluating the tax impact of additional income like a raise or bonus.
+The results also show why gross income and taxable income are not the same number.
+Gross income is your starting point, while taxable income is what remains after deductions.
 The after-tax income shows your take-home amount before state taxes, FICA (Social Security and Medicare), and other withholdings.

 Key Tax Concepts